Domestic terms and conditions

 17.1 These terms apply where we are the supplier of energy to a property registered to us but you do not have an express contract with us.

-17.2 You agree that although you do not have an express contract with us because you are receiving the supply of energy at the property you shall pay us the charges in accordance with our Flexible tariff which are available on request from customer services on 0330 094 5800.
-You will be liable to pay the charges for all energy supplied by us at the property until the date on which this contract ends and your obligation to pay the charges will continue after this contract has ended.
+17.2 You agree that although you do not have an express contract with us because you are receiving the supply of energy at the property you shall pay us the charges either in accordance with our Flexible tariff which are available on request from customer services on 0330 094 5800 or, in the event that you have cancelled your contract within the cooling off period, in accordance with the tariff as described in clause 2.5.
+You will be liable to pay the charges for all energy supplied by us at the property until the date on which your contract ends and your obligation to pay the charges will continue after your contract has ended.

 17.3 In the event of a change of tenancy you must tell us the date you began to take supply at the property and the electricity and/or gas meter reading(s) at that time.
 If this information is not made available then we reserve the right to consider that: